Last week I, along with most of the admissions team, attended the IvyPlus 2011 conference at Yale University.

 It was my first admissions conference, and very informative.
 I didn’t know a lot about admissions before I began my job here at the office, and while I’ve learned a lot (a lot) over my two admissions cycles, what I’ve learned has been mostly limited to the MIT context.
 Now, naturally (and earnestly) I think MIT has the best process out there, but it is still useful to learn how other places do things.

-I spoke on a panel about student workers with some counterparts from Yale and Columbia.
+I spoke on a panel about student workers with some counterparts from at other schools.
 And it turns out that, though all of our offices utilize current undergraduates to help us out during the admissions cycle, we all use them in slightly different ways.

 By contrast – but keeping the military analogy – here at MIT our student workers are small teams of special operatives, deployed tactically for specific objectives.
 I manage the bloggers; Karyn oversees the students who work in 10-100 and help welcome people; McGreggor (and a few others) deploys the students who help us handle the tens of thousands of pieces of mail we receive from your teachers, guidance counselors, coaches, ministers, fan clubs, and so forth.